The beauty of the Northern Lights awaits.

 We mean it.
 In fact, parts of Iceland provide such an alien landscape that NASA astronauts have used it to simulate lunar exploration.

-It’s this unique environment that makes a school trip to Iceland so exciting and enriching.
+It’s this unique environment that makes our school tours to Iceland so exciting and enriching.
 Your students will witness sights they’ve never seen before – jets of water blown 20 meters high, smoking hot lava fields, the inside of a volcano’s magma chamber, and… the Northern Lights (if you’re lucky).

 No wonder our groups keep coming back year after year.